ShrirakshaSNataraj/learning-library/webcenter-library/wcc-records/configure-time-disposition/configure-time-disposition.md

 ## Task 1: Create Custom Trigger

+Global trigger is a type of custom trigger which happens at a time defined by an administrator.
 Global triggers have an activation date.
 The activation date can be a past, present, or future date.
 A user can create a trigger and delay the activation of a trigger for an indefinite amount of time until activation is required.
 In essence this is a dormant trigger, which does not contain an activation date.

 A user can create a trigger that activates immediately, activate a trigger on a certain date and time, or delay the activation of a trigger for an indefinite amount of time until activation is required.

 1. Choose Records then Configure from the Top menu.
-Choose Retention then Triggers from the Page menu.The Configure Triggers Page opens.
+Choose Retention then Triggers from the Page menu.
+The Configure Triggers Page opens.

    ![Select the option shown in this image to create custom triggers](./images/create-trigger.png "Create Trigger")

 2. Select the type of trigger to create (Global, Custom Direct, or Indirect).
-Choose Add.The Create or Edit Trigger Type Page opens.Enter an Activation Date.
-If not entered it is considered a dormant trigger, which can be activated later.
+Choose Add.
+The Create or Edit Trigger Type Page opens.
+Enter an Activation Date (If not entered it is considered a dormant trigger, which can be activated later).

    ![This image shows the Global Trigger Create Page.
 Fill in the details as shown here.](./images/globaltrigger-creation-form.png "Global Trigger Create Page")

-3. As shown in the image above,enter the trigger name as **Year End** and the activation date.Click on Create.
+3. As shown in the image above,enter the trigger name as **Year End** and the activation date.
+Once done click on Create.

 ## Task 2: Add disposition Rule on Non-Disclosure Agreement Record Folder